BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ```

 Why give names and initialization values to `class` attributes, then when you
-create an object, immediately create and initialize instance variables with the
+make an object, immediately create and initialize instance variables with the
 *same names* as the class attributes?
 I began to suspect a misunderstanding
 about class attributes.